-There's a reason you should never skip leg day: Your lower-body muscles power all your daily movements from walking to climbing stairs to getting up off the couch.
-Keeping them strong is imperative to staying active while remaining injury-free.
+There's a reason you should never skip leg day: Your lower-body muscles power all your daily movements, like walking, climbing stairs and even getting out of bed.
+Keeping them strong is crucial to staying active while remaining injury-free.

 "You'll be able to walk, climb, run or bike without getting tired quickly," says Mathew Forzaglia, certified personal trainer and founder of Forzag Fitness on the NEOU App.
 "Plus, working out our legs — which is one of our bigger muscle groups — will help us burn more calories, as having more muscle will keep your body burning all day long."

-Every six days, the rep scheme changes so that you're doing the following:
+Every six days, the rep scheme changes so you're doing the following:

 - Hinge your hips back and sink into a squat, keeping your tailbone pointed toward the ground and your chest elevated by engaging your core.

-- Press through all four corners of your feet to return to standing.
+- Press through all four corners of your feet to return to standing and repeat.

 - Stand with your feet about hip-width apart, arms at your sides, holding a dumbbell in each hand.

 - Step your right leg about 3 feet behind you and lower your body down, bending your knees until they form 90-degree angles.
 Your right knee should hover an inch above the ground and your left thigh should be parallel to the ground.

 - Keep most of your weight in your left leg as you press into your left heel and straighten your left leg.